BenAlderfer/HealthNet/README.md

 # HealthNet

 This was a 2nd year class project meant to simulate the development of a real healthcare system from requirements to deployment.
+Per class requirements, this was written with the Django framework and followed the professor's requirements.

 __Original customer README below:__